Last Updated on January 2, 2024 by Jake Sheridan

 Example Spreadsheet: Make a copy of the example spreadsheet

-In this tutorial, I covered how to randomize a list in Google Sheets.
+In this tutorial, I covered how to sort by color in Google Sheets.
 Want more?
 Check out all the Google Sheets Tutorials.

 More ways to sort in Google Sheets: